Clothes are but a symbol of something hid deep beneath – Virginia Woolf, Orlando

 Amber Jane Butchart has had a lifelong love affair with dressing up, and is lucky enough to have turned this obsession into a career.
 She is a writer and broadcaster and a featured fashion historian on various BBC productions from Radio 4′s Making History and Woman’s Hour to the Breakfast News.
 She is an Associate Lecturer at London College of Fashion and she hosts a regular ‘In Conversation’ series at the V&A focusing on issues surrounding the costumed body in performance and fashion.
 For media work Amber is represented by Knight Ayton management.

-Theatre of Fashion tracks current trends back through history to reveal the secrets of our sartorial past.
-It was selected to feature in the prestigious British Fashion Council Blog Portal as well as Blog of the Day in Italian Grazia.
+Theatre of Fashion tracks current trends back through history to reveal the secrets of our sartorial past and was selected as Blog of the Day in Italian Grazia.
 For more press please click here.
 Continually inspired by the places where fashion and performance overlap, Theatre of Fashion illuminates the historical backdrop to fashion and places the semiotics of style in a wider cultural, political and social sphere.
 For more information see the first post.

 Amber is one half of creative collaboration the Broken Hearts: Rising Star Sony Award nominees who are best known for their spectacular DJ sets, described by The Independent as “a Hollywood musical on hallucinogenics.”
 They have graced stages across the globe for the likes of Marc Jacobs, Vivienne Westwood and Louis Vuitton.
 Their weekly radio show, Peppermint Candy on Jazz FM, is a celebration of inter-war culture focussing on swing music and the trends that the era continues to influence from fashion to food, film and literature.
 It was described by The Guardian as “a cool swing music show hosted by two vintage style icons” and was featured as Pick of the Day in the Sunday Times.
 The Broken Hearts are involved in numerous arts, fashion and music projects, all with a basis in history and a grounding in the culture of theatrics, from the catwalk to the circus.
 Bringing together the old and the new is a style trait that they adhere to throughout their creative pursuits, from creating soundtracks for silent films to designing clothes inspired by sideshows.
 They have been featured throughout the style press from i-D to Elle and Grazia, and have appeared as fashion and music commentators for various productions for the BBC, Sky Arts and Channel 4.
 To find out more about the Broken Hearts, please visit their website.